iforone/ApiAwareBugAssignment/README.md

 GROUP BY author
 ```

-Commits that were assigned to a developer:
+❓ QUERY: Commits that were assigned to a developer:

 ```SQL
 SELECT bug_commit.*